 It will smell like something you’ve probably never smelt before.
 But, the advantage of this concoction is that it’ll keep those cats away from your garden.

-It’s worth remembering that if an aroma is potent to you, it’ll be 30 times stronger to a cat’s nose!
+It’s worth remembering that if an aroma is potent to you, it’ll be up to 30 times stronger to a cat’s nose!

 A homemade recipe most often talked about by gardeners around the world is the citronella spray.
 To create this spray, all you have to do is mix one part of citronella essential oil to four parts of water.
 Give the mixture a good shake, and spray it on the places in your garden visited most by cats.

 Another reason why the citronella cat repellent spray is so popular is that it’s not just for cats.
 You can also use it during the summer months to ward off mosquitoes from your home!

 When you’re creating a homemade cat repellent spray, it’s essential that you only use natural ingredients.
 For a start, toxic chemicals can make cats and other animals sick.
 They could even cause harm to your pets, and any small children that play in your garden.
 It’s why we advise against using products such as Jeyes Fluid.

 It’s also worth bearing in mind that some chemicals can kill plants as well.
 Many people spray cat repellent on and around crops and flowers in their gardens.
 The sad truth is that they could be doing more harm than good by using toxic chemicals.